Diatomaceous earth

-Diatomaceous earth consists of the fossilized remains of diatoms, a type of hard-shelled microalgae.
+Diatomaceous earth consists of the fossilized remains of diatoms, a type of hard-shelled microalgae, that have accumulated over millions of years.
 It is used as a filtration aid, mild abrasive in products including metal polishes and toothpaste, mechanical insecticide, absorbent for liquids, matting agent for coatings, reinforcing filler in plastics and rubber, anti-block in plastic films, porous support for chemical catalysts, cat litter, activator in coagulation studies, a stabilizing component of dynamite, a thermal insulator, and a soil for potted plants and trees as in the art of bonsai.
+It is also used in gas chromatography packed columns made with glass or metal as stationary phase.

 Composition

-Each deposit of diatomaceous earth is different, with varying blends of pure diatomaceous earth combined with other natural clays and minerals.
-The diatoms in each deposit contain different amounts of silica, depending on the sedimentation conditions, on the presence of other sediments (clay, sand, volcanic ashes), and on the age of the deposit (diagenesis, silica (SiO2) dissolution/precipitation, diatoms tests ageing).
+Diatomaceous earth consists of the fossilized remains of diatoms that accumulated over millions of years.
+It is usually composed of 80% to 90% silica, 2% to 4% alumina minerals, and 0.5% to 2% iron oxide, although the precise composition of every deposit is different.
+Deposits may contain different amounts of silica depending on the sedimentation conditions, the presence of other sediments (clay, sand, volcanic ashes), and the age of the deposit (diagenesis, silica (SiO2) dissolution/precipitation, diatoms tests ageing).
 The species of diatom may also differ among deposits.
 The species of diatom is dependent upon the age and paleoecology of the deposit.
 In turn, the shape of a diatom is determined by its species.

 Many deposits throughout British Columbia, such as Red Lake Earth, are from the Miocene epoch and contain a species of diatom known as Melosira granulata.
 These diatoms have a small globular shape.
 A deposit containing diatoms from this epoch can provide certain benefits over others.
 For example, diatoms from the Eocene epoch are not as effective in their ability to absorb fluids because as older diatoms recrystallize, their small pores become filled with silica.